Talavady

 Thalavadi is a hilly town with a predominantly Kannada-speaking population, located near the Dhimbham Hills in the Erode district of Tamil Nadu, India.
 Situated on the Eastern Ghats, it borders Karnataka.
 Talavady block is primarily characterized by hilly terrain and undulating plains.
 Situated 823 metres above sealevel, it has a salubrious weather most of the year.
 It's located at south of Suvarnavathi Reservoir on a local road off NH 209, nearly 20 km north of Thalamalai.
 It is the least populous taluk of Erode District and is close to the BRT Wildlife sanctuary where the Western Ghats and Eastern Ghats converge.

-Dodda Kajanur in Talavady taluk is the birthplace of late Kannada actor Rajkumar.
+Doddagajanur in Talavady taluk is the birthplace of Kannada actor Rajkumar.